-You can read my review of Jason Brennan’s book Why Not Capitalism here.
+You can read my review of Jason Brennan’s and Peter Jaworski’s book Markets without Limits: Moral Virtues and Commercial Interests here.

 One thing is clear.
 This year Americans will elect one of the worst candidates in their history.
 The question is which one of them it will be.
 Although I have always been a fan of Republicans, I would vote for Hillary now.
 Why?